-Pirates, it's time to check a great American adventure off your bucket list.
-If you can't make it to Westworld, there's nothing like a road trip around the incomparable American Southwest.
-In just a week, you can see some of the most gorgeous sights the U.S. has to offer.
+It's time to check a great American adventure off your bucket list.
+In just a week, you can see some of the most gorgeous sights the Southwestern U.S. has to offer.
 Check out our suggested stops and route below.
 Stop talking about seeing the Grand Canyon and just do it!

 You can easily start this trip from Los Angeles or Las Vegas, and you can also reverse the order of stops.
 This post is based on a Los Angeles departure in counter-clockwise direction.
 And also, you can take longer than a week if you need to.
 It all depends on your schedule.